lokapal-xyz/education/content/howtodao/04-dao-economy/Tokenomics-and-Utility/Token-Distribution.md

 weight: 67_000
 ---

 Distributing governance tokens effectively is crucial for ensuring fairness, decentralization, and long-term engagement in a DAO.
 Token distribution strategies impact who holds power, how incentives align, and how inclusive governance becomes.
-Let's explore different token distribution methods, their trade-offs, and best practices for designing a balanced and sustainable token economy.

 ---